Miakshin/monyCounter/README.md

 Run `npm start` for a dev server.Application will launched in new browser tab at `http://localhost:3000/`.

+# Authorization

+>use login: admin ; pass: admin

 This aplication can help to sort out with your mony.